KDYao/Multilingual_LDA_ReplicationPackage/README.md

 }
 ```

-This requires some code changes from Dr. Malton's generator.

 The purpose of such reformatting is to make sure that at least 2 different languages are included in each post.

 The tokens in selected JSON files will be extracted and aggregated by post, then by language.
 The post-processed data will be stored in a pickle file, which will be used to create different corpuses for different LDA models.